Ahmoooos/Database-Project/README.md

 - **Ins_Track**: Maps instructors to the tracks they are involved in.
 - **Exam_Question**: Associates questions with specific exams.

-## Sample Data

-The `Insert Data All` script populates the database with sample data for testing purposes, including:

-- Various exams (Midterm, Final, Quiz, Practice Test)
-- Sample questions and choices
-- Student-course enrollments
-- Exam answers with scores
-- Relationships between tracks, branches, and courses

 ## How to Run

 1. Clone this repository: